MerginMaps/docs/src/tutorials/working-collaboratively/index.md

 # Working Collaboratively

-<MainPlatformNameLink /> makes working collaboratively safe and easy.
+The <MainPlatformNameLink /> platform makes working collaboratively safe and easy.

 In this tutorial you'll learn a few different ways of sharing your project with your colleagues:
 [[toc]]